Create and run a job that uses GPUs

 1. Plan the requirements for a job that uses GPUs.

 2. Create a job with the requirements and methods that you identified.
-For examples of how to create a job using the recommended methods, see Create an example job that uses GPUs in this document.
+For examples of how to create a job using the recommended options, see Create an example job that uses GPUs in this document.

 Plan the requirements for a job that uses GPUs